microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 ### Evolvability

-This design seems well positioned to accommodate future evolutions like the concept of [undo window](undo.md).
+This design seems well positioned to accommodate future evolutions like the concept of [undo window](undo.md) and partial checkouts
+(because of the refresher system).

 ## How it Works